echonest/kiosk/README.md

 kiosk
 =====

 A musical information Kiosk powered by [The Echo Nest](http://the.echonest.com/) from 1984 to run on your Apple //c.
+It will only show information about bands from 1984 or before.

 ![Moby](https://p.twimg.com/AxZGm8vCEAAxATm.jpg:small)